Students must fill out a Degree Application to graduate and file it in the Registrar’s office by the following dates:

 The Associate of Arts or Associate of Science degrees as listed may not meet the requirement of the Transfer and Articulation Agreement.
 Students who plan to complete an associate’s degree and transfer as a junior in their major should achieve the following goals:

-Complete the Associate in Arts (AA) or Associate in Science (AS) degree.
+Complete the Associate in Arts (AA), Associate in Science (AS), or Associate of Fine Arts (AFA) degree.

 - Fulfill the lower-division (freshman/sophomore-level courses) general education requirements of the institution you plan to attend.